They say…

 most of their bottled beers, it appears to be pasteurised: it’s a shame they don’t bottle condition more often.
 The connection between this beer and the poet after whom it was named is obscure, unless Burns had anything particularly to do with rye, since this distinctive grain is present in both pale and crystal malt forms; another point of interest about the recipe is that this is a ‘single varietal’ hop beer, only hopped with English Goldings.

 Overall, the beer is fine, but despite the claims to malty depth on the label, it’s rather lacking in complexity and development.
-Nice way to raise a to ‘Rabbie’, though.
+Nice way to raise a toast to ‘Rabbie’, though.

 Leave a Reply